 If the fuel is putting off too much heat, then the gases cannot escape quickly enough.
 If the fire is not hot enough, then the gas rises too slowly and will hamper the flow of air back down to the fire.

-When you have your chimney repaired, cleaned or other work performed, you can ask the professionals for guidance concerning the amount of fuel you should use at a time.
+When you have your chimney repaired, cleaned or other work performed, you can ask us for guidance concerning the amount of fuel you should use at a time.

 Some homeowners will feel comfortable replacing their own flue liner, but you may want to leave this job to the professionals.